deltafy/handbook/README.md

 ### Fail Fast-Fail Safe

-To enforce a **fail-fast-fail safe** culture, it is important to crush the notion that failures are absolute failures.
+To enforce a **fail fast-fail safe** culture, it is important to crush the notion that failures are absolute failures.
 Failures are important components to success and they help a lot in improving future development iterations.
 A failure is only considered an absolute failure if it brings no value and there is nothing to learn or gain from it.

 While we are open to the idea of failing to achieve good outcomes, we believe that (1) failure is a partially controllable variable and (2) _sustainable_ development is a team and individual responsibility.
 There are a few things to keep in mind: